 It’s easy to get sucked into the overwork culture and assume that long hours will automatically equate to better results; however, cognitive neuroscience suggests otherwise.
-For all those well-intentioned workaholics out there (speaking as a recovering perfectionist myself), I’m sorry to report that no amount of discipline or ‘motivation,’ either on the part of the educator or learner, will make our brain more receptive to encoding information into our long-term memories; to internalize content, we need to be strategic about the way we learn.
+For all those well-intentioned workaholics out there (speaking as a recovering perfectionist myself), I’m sorry to report that no amount of discipline or ‘motivation,’ either on the part of the educator or learner, will make our brain more receptive to encoding information or sensory stimuli into our long-term memories; to internalize content, we need to be strategic about the way we learn.
 By tapping into what we understand as the ‘levels of processing model,’ we put the age-old adage of working smarter, not harder, into practice.
 By developing an awareness of how our brains encode information and implementing a few simple learning hacks, memory performance is significantly boosted and training time is cut.

 What are the Levels of Processing Model?